dWALIDb/RV32IMF/README.md

 this doesn't mean that the internal architecture is altered, the internal architecture are made as if memory is byte addressable.
 It is the way that im using it is as word addressable, this makes work easier and more intuitive for me. :)
+The followed architecture is **HARVARD ARCHITECURE** where data and instructions are separated.
 # FETCH STAGE
 The module contains a RAM for instructions, a register that holds the program counter value and it outputs the instruction's op code, functionality fields, read/write addresses and immediate values. it always output PC+4 for next instruction.